Friday, March 20, 2026

 In the MT, and presumably in the mouths of Miriam and Moses themselves, YHWH is a man of war (ish malhama).
 Elsewhere Psalm 24 prefers to hail YHWH a gabur malhama.
 That reading backwashed into the Samaritan Pentateuch, despite that sect not accepting the Psalter.
 GBR is also in the Aramaic Targum and the Syriac, here as emphatic: the gêvra, the ganbura (w-QRBTN' for the song and the psalm both which is, yes, Biblical Aramaic).
 I find the "גבור המלחמה" also-also in the apocalyptic War Scroll although the text is a bit corrupt here.

 Tov flags Targum's "Samaritan" switch from "man" to "jabbâr" unusual inasmuch as Targum prefers MT; personally I disagree, and consider the Samaritan as inlining midrash into the text itself, as Targum did perhaps-independently.
 Psalm 24 exists to bind the Psalter's first book (Ps.
-3-41), and may be read as an update or even critique to the Song of the Sea.
+3-41), and may be read as an update or even critique to the Song at the Sea.
 The wordshift to gbr seems also to have afflicted Arab apocalyptic and the Palaestinian tradition.

 Anyway.
 As Ash Maiz points out, ish only means a "man".
 David tells Solomon (in CBH) to be an ish.
 Not to be a master or a lord or (lol) a husband; just to be the least of what you are made of.
 Take care of your business.